SAP-samples/teched2025-IN162/exercises/ex1/README.md

 	![Pic 11-3](./images/ex11-3.png)

 4. Switch to the **Connect** tab.
-This tab provides the various connectivity options and detaiuls based on language and protocol.
+This tab provides the various connectivity options and details based on the language and protocol.

    ![Pic 11-4](./images/ex11-4.png)

 5. Filter the "View by" **Protocol**.
 From these protocol connectivity option, **REST** connectivity details is used by **SAP S/4HANA Cloud and SAP Service Cloud Version 2 system** to send events to AEM.
-   <br>You can get more information about the configurations [here.](intro/intro2/README.md)
+   <br>You can get more information about the configurations [here.](../../intro/intro2/README.md)

    ![Pic 11-5](./images/ex11-5.png)
-6. From these protocol connectivity option, **Solace Messaging** that is based on **Solace Message Format (SMF) protocol** details will be used by the Integration Flows in Cloud Integration capability of SAP Integration Suite to subscribe to AEM Queues.
+6. From these protocol connectivity options, **Solace Messaging** based on the **Solace Message Format (SMF) protocol** details will be used by the **Integration Flows in the Cloud Integration capability of SAP Integration Suite** to subscribe to AEM Queues.

    ![Pic 11-6](./images/ex11-6.png)